ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-filter/_component-interface-vue.md

 |When a Vue component is instantiated the grid will make the grid APIs, a number of utility methods as well as the cell &
 |row values available to you via `this.params` - the interface for what is provided is documented below.
 |
-|If the user provides params via the `colDef.filterParams` attribute, these
+|If custom params are provided via the `colDef.filterParams` property, these
 |will be additionally added to the params object, overriding items of the same name if a name clash exists.
 |